MapColonies/developer-portal/docs/MapColonies/Raster/services/PolygonParts/README.md

 1. `productId` represent a layer's product id, for example: `ORTHOPHOTO_MOSAIC_BASE`
 1. `productType` represent layer's product type, for example: `OrthophotoBest`

-So, for our example, the feature name will be: `ORTHOPHOTO_MOSAIC_BASE-OrthophotoBest`.
+So, for our example, the feature type name will be: `ORTHOPHOTO_MOSAIC_BASE-OrthophotoBest`.

 ## GetCapabilities